CrunchyData/postgres-operator/docs/content/guides/major-postgres-version-upgrade.md

 Note that major version upgrades are **permanent**, you cannot roll back a major version upgrade through declarative management at this time.
 If this is an issue, we recommend keeping a copy of your Postgres cluster running your previous version of Postgres.

 {{% notice warning %}}
+**Please note the following prior to performing a PostgreSQL major version upgrade:**
-Please note that your Postgres clusters needs to be in a healthy state in order for the upgrade to complete.
-If there are any issues, such as Pods that are not running correctly or other similar problems, you need to be addressed them before proceeding!
+- Any Postgres cluster being upgraded must be in a healthy state in order for the upgrade to complete successfully.
+If the cluster is experiencing issues such as Pods that are not running properly, or any other similar problems, those issues must be addressed before proceeding.
+- Major PostgreSQL version upgrades of PostGIS clusters are not currently supported.
 {{% /notice %}}

 ## Step 1: Take a Full Backup